(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (155) PCBs are classified as a hazardous chemical and a class 9 miscellaneous dangerous good.
 Exposure to leaking PCBs can result in a range of health problems from nausea and eye irritations to bronchitis, liver complications and chloracne.

 (156) From an environmental perspective, PCBs are recognised internationally to be a major environmental pollutant.
 They are non-degradable and their persistence can cause ecological damage via water pollution and bio-accumulation in the food chain.
 The loss of these materials to the environment must be avoided at all costs.
-Given the limited amount of PCBs on UWS campuses there is not enough PCB material to constitute a "major" spill.
+Given the limited amount of PCBs on University campuses there is not enough PCB material to constitute a "major" spill.
 As such this procedure relates only to PCB leaks and minor spills.

 (157) Contact Campus Safety and Security on 0414 240 458.